 How to find files even if you don’t know their name or where they are

-1. Open CleanMyMac X and choose Large & Old files in the sidebar.
+1. Open CleanMyMac and choose My Clutter in the sidebar.

-3. When it’s finished scanning, you’ll see a list of filtering options in the middle pane.
+3. You’ll see a list of filtering options in the middle pane.

 4. If you know the file type you’re looking for, choose it under By Kind.